SCOMnewbie/SCOMnewbie.github.io/_posts/2021-01-13-FIRSTATTEMPT.md

 # Introduction

-I'm used to mkdocs, let's see what we can do here with Jekyll.
+I'm used to Mkdocs, let's see what we can do here with Jekyll.
 I will use this page to store what I'm used to use when I write an article.

 ## Header layer